Tue 08 May 2012

 For remote access, you need to setup user and network settings, either at boot time

-on the DRAC card itself, or from the OS via ipmitool:
+on the DRAC card itself, or from the OS via ipmitool

 # Display/reset password for default root user (userid '2')